 A: No. If your shares are held in the name of a broker, bank or other nominee, you are considered the "beneficial holder" of the shares held for you in what is known as "street name."
 You are not the "record holder" of such shares.
 If this is the case, this joint proxy statement/prospectus has been forwarded to you by your broker, bank or other nominee.
 As the beneficial holder, unless your broker, bank or other nominee has discretionary authority over your shares, you generally have the right to direct your broker, bank or other nominee as to how to vote your shares.
 If you do not provide voting instructions, your shares will not be voted on any proposal on which your broker, bank or other nominee does not have discretionary authority.
 This is often called a "broker non-vote."
-In connection with the UAL special meeting, broker non-votes will have no effect on the proposal to adopt UAL's amended and restated certificate of incorporation.
+In connection with the UAL special meeting, broker non-votes will have no effect on the proposal to approve the issuance of shares of UAL common stock (assuming a quorum is present) and will have the same effect as a vote "AGAINST" the proposal to adopt UAL's amended and restated certificate of incorporation.
 In connection with the Continental special meeting, broker non-votes will have the same effect as a vote "AGAINST" the proposal to adopt the merger agreement.
 You should therefore provide your broker, bank or other nominee with instructions as to how to vote your shares of UAL capital stock or Continental common stock.